lubojr/naucse.python.cz/lessons/beginners-en/dict/index.md

 However, you can change values for already existing keys.

-Update the `phones` dictionary so that all numbers contain '+43' prefix
+Update the `phones` dictionary so that all numbers contain a '+43' prefix.

 {% filter solution %}
 ```python